Kaisei-Fukaya/Balance/README.md

 Balance is a game about an unfortunate man forced to walk a line for eternity, or maybe it's just a game about trying to walk a tightrope (or slackline?) without falling off.

+## Browser/platform support
+This game is designed to work on desktop and mobile.
+* It works on Chrome and Firefox, both desktop and mobile.
+* Works (albeit sketchily) on Edge.
+* Does not work on Internet Explorer.
+* Other browsers have not been tested as of yet.

 ## Controls
 Move forward by pressing/holding "space" on desktop, or tapping/holding on mobile.
 There is no moving backwards, so take your time.